 How to Understand and Mitigate Risk [5%] (47)

-Global health related
+Global health and development related

 Derek Foster: Priority Setting in Healthcare Through the Lens of Happiness – Chapter 3 of the 2019 Global Happiness and Well-Being Policy Report published by the Global Happiness Council [99%].